OlgaFlower/DateSense-Legal/PrivacyPolicy.en.md

 ## 7. Third-Party Services

-DateSense may use third-party service providers for purposes such as:
+SeeSi may use third-party service providers for purposes such as:

 - authentication;
 - crash reporting;